-Crombie believes in good corporate social responsibility practices.
-We actively support the communities we serve, helping to make them better places to live, work, shop, play, and learn.
-Charitable contributions are an important part of that commitment.
-We make contributions to worthy organizations in our communities and encourage our employees to offer their own support through donations of time, talent and resources.
-We must, however, use care that these efforts do not interfere with our work at Crombie.
+Crombie believes in the importance of good corporate social responsibility practices.
+We actively support the communities we serve, and charitable contributions are an important part of that commitment.
+We donate to worthy organizations in our communities and encourage our employees to offer their own support through donations of time, talent, and resources.
+We must, however, use care to ensure that these efforts do not interfere with our work at Crombie.

-Many Crombie employees give their time and energy to support the causes and organizations they care about.
-If you choose to do the same, keep in mind that this activity is strictly voluntary.
-Any use of Crombie funds, goods or services and contributions to political parties, candidates or campaigns must be authorized by our President & Chief Executive Officer.
+Many Crombie employees volunteer to support the causes and organizations they care about.
+If you choose to do the same, keep in mind that this activity is a personal choice, and should reflect your values and interests.
+If you choose to become involved in community committees or associations, discuss your involvement with your people leader.
+In some instances, those volunteer activities will align with Crombie's community impact strategy and may be eligible for Crombie-sponsored donations of resources.

+Please note that any use of Crombie funds, goods or services, and contributions to political parties, candidates or campaigns must be authorized by our President & Chief Executive Officer.